rantsandruse/pytorch_lstm_02minibatch/README.md

 variable initialization and padding.
 Again, I will break it down into Q & A format:

  ## Why do we need to train in mini-batches?
-Deep neural networks are data hungry and needs to be trained with a large volume of data.
+Deep neural networks are data hungry and need to be trained with a large volume of data.
 If you were to train your deep neural network in a single batch, there are a couple of problems:
 1. All of your data may not fit in memory.
 You will likely run into an out-of-memory error from the get-go.
 2. Now assume that you have all the memory you desire and will never run into OOM error, training all data in a single batch